What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Reduced inequalities – Reduce inequality within and among countries

-Basic construction materials costs are lowering and allowing for innovative solutions to housing shortages.
+We need to accelerate innovative solutions to housing shortages.
 As the cost of energy falls, disadvantaged communities will have improved access to water and economic incentives.
 “Free” energy may seem like a utopian thing to think of, but around the world many homes and businesses are able to sell their excess energy to main grids by serving as micro-energy plants powered by renewable energy.

 Sustainable Cities & Communities – Make cities inclusive, safe, resilient and sustainable

 Communities around the world are redefining how they will grow in the coming centuries.
 The C40 Cities initiative highlights the ways in which local entities are taking bold steps for sustainable growth and resilience.
 Organizations like the Living Future Institute are helping with initiatives such as the Living Community Challenge which focuses on positive impact for the environment by measuring sustainability efforts and finding solutions for planning limits.
+Cities are cooperating in their planning for net zero and other sustainable quality of life metrics.

 Responsible Consumption & Production – Ensure sustainable consumption and production patterns